 - 1 tablespoon olive oil

-For Serving:
+For Garnish

 Instructions

-- Bake: Preheat the oven to 400°F (200°C).
-Line a baking dish with parchment paper or lightly grease it.
-Remove the cod from the marinade and place it in the baking dish.
-Bake for 15–18 minutes until the fish flakes easily with a fork.
+- Preheat the oven: Set your oven to 400°F (200°C).
+Line a baking dish with parchment paper or lightly grease it to prevent the fish from sticking.

 Notes